QiFuChina/emerging-technologies.github.io/problems/digits.md

 # Problems - Read Digits Image Files
 These problems relate to the famous [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
 Save your work as a Python file, or a collection of Python files.
-Create a reposittory on [GitHub](https://github.com/) to store the files, complete with a README.
+Create a repository on [GitHub](https://github.com/) to store the files, complete with a README.
 The dataset is in quite a compact format, and must be manipulated for us to investigate it.